rverpillot/cubez/README.md

 Currently, you'll have to use godoc to read the API documentation and check out the examples to figure out how to use the library.

-## Known Limitations

-* slim down the public interface to the library to only export what's needed
-* introduce a way to set the restitution and friction for contacts

 ## License